Rahime Perestu Sultan

-Rahime Perestu Sultan (پرستو قادین; c.
-1830 – c.
-1904), also known as Rahime Perestu Kadın, was the legal wife of Sultan Abdulmejid I of the Ottoman Empire.
-She was given the title and position of valide sultan (queen mother) when Abdul Hamid II, her adopted son, ascended the throne in 1876 making her the last valide sultan of the Ottoman Empire.
+Rahime Perestu Sultan (رحیمه پرستو سلطان; c.
+1830 – 11 December 1904), also known as Rahime Perestu Kadın, was the first legal wife of Sultan Abdulmejid I of the Ottoman Empire.
+She was given the title and position of valide sultan (empress mother) when Abdul Hamid II, her adopted son, ascended the throne in 1876, making her the last valide sultan of the Ottoman Empire.

 Early life

-Of Circassian origin, Perestu was born in around 1830 in an Ubykh noble family.
+Of Circassian origin, Perestu was born circa 1830 to an Ubykh noble family, with the name Rahime Kadın.
 She had one sister, Mihrifidan Hanım (died 1865), who was the wife of Fazıl Bey, son of Yusuf Pasha.

-Esma Sultan, the daughter of Sultan Abdul Hamid I, lived in luxury in her magnificent villa in Istanbul, but still her life passed in sadness because she could not have the one thing she wished for most: a child.
-At length, she decided to adopt a child.
-After reaching satisfactory terms with the mother and father, she adopted the child, one year of age.
+Esma Sultan, the daughter of Sultan Abdul Hamid I, lived in luxury in her Istanbul villa, but she spent a lot of her life in sadness due to her inability to conceive a child.
+As a result, she adopted a one year old child (Rahime), having reached satisfactory terms with the mother and father.
 As Esma's daughter, she had an adoptive sister, Nazif Hanım, adopted by Esma too.

-She was particularly diminutive, delicate and graceful, so she renamed her Perestu, the Persian word for swallow.
-All the Kalfas in Esma Sultan's villa behaved toward this child as though she were a daughter of an Ottoman Imperial Princess, and indeed her disposition and manners were so lovely that they became devoted to her.
-Perestu was described as a beautiful woman, possessing a petite and slender figure with translucent white skin, blue eyes, golden blonde hair, and truly lovely hands and feet.
-She had elegant and refined manners, was kindly, dignified and always spoke in a low voice, and had everyone's affection and respect.
+Rahime was said to be diminutive, delicate and graceful, so Esma renamed her Perestu, the Persian word for swallow.
+The Kalfas in Esma Sultan's villa behaved toward this child as though she were a daughter of an Ottoman Imperial Princess, and by way of her disposition and manners, they became devoted to her.
+Perestu was described as a beautiful woman, possessing a petite and slender figure with 'translucent white skin, blue eyes, golden blonde hair, and truly lovely hands and feet'.
+Sources also claim she had elegant and refined manners, was kindly, dignified and always spoke in a low voice, gaining affection and respect.